A Family of LZ78-based Universal Sequential Probability Assignments: The LZ78 Family of Sequential Probability Assignments

 \section{The LZ78 Family of Sequential Probability Assignments}

 In this section, we discuss how the LZ78 compression algorithm \cite{originalLZ78paper} induces a sequential probability assignment (SPA) on individual sequences.
-Before precisely defining this SPA, we review SPAs on individual sequences, the SPA log loss function, and the LZ78 compression algorithm. \begin{definition}[Sequential Probability Assignment] For sequence $\xv$, a sequential probability assignment, $q$, maps each finite sequence $x^{t-1}$ to the simplex of probability assignments for the next symbol, $x_{t}$:
+Before precisely defining this SPA, we review SPAs on individual sequences, the SPA log loss function, and the LZ78 compression algorithm.